Responsibility marks and hallmarks

-If you are in the gold and silversmith business and wish to sell the articles you have produced, you are obliged to have a hallmark which can identify the manufacturer.
-The hallmark also helps to maintain confidence amongst consumers that the fineness stamped on an article corresponds with the actual fineness of the article.
+If you are in the gold and silversmith business and wish to sell the articles you have produced, you are obliged to have a responsibility mark which can identify the manufacturer.
+The responsibility mark also helps to maintain confidence amongst consumers that the fineness stamped on an article corresponds with the actual fineness of the article.

-If you wish to see an overview of hallmarks in Norway, you can check using this particular link to our Search Service:
+If you wish to see an overview of responsibility marks in Norway, you can check using this particular link to our Search Service:

-You register your hallmark at the Norwegian Industrial Property Office.
+You register your responsibility mark at the Norwegian Industrial Property Office.
 There is no central register for EU and EEA countries; each country has its own national register.